python/devguide/developers.rst

 - Heiko Weinen was given SVN access on 29 April 2008 by MvL, for GSoC contributions.

-- Jesus Cea was given SVN access on 24 April 2008 by MvL, for maintenance of bsddb.
+- Jesús Cea was given SVN access on 24 April 2008 by MvL, for maintenance of bsddb.

 - Guilherme Polo was given SVN access on 24 April 2008 by MvL,